Niqtan/Hilaw/JOURNAL.md

 Here are some obsidian notes:

+Project Making - Building your own Instax Camera - 07-05-25

+Project Name: Hilaw

+Features:
+- OLED screen preview (Hybrid between digital and analog)
+	- Allow users to choose when to print it
+- Press a button -> take a pictures
+- Adjust settings
+- Storage (SD Card)
+- Processing on a thermal printer
+- Power
+	- Latching circuit
+	- USB-C w SD CARD

+Parts needed:
+- ArduCAM
+- TFT LCD
+- Thermal Printer
+- MCU (ESP BOARD SERIES)
+	- ESP-32-S3
+- Power system

+Components - Camera Module - 07-07-25

+Characteristics
+- Megapixels
+	- Megapixels are usually a metric for cropping
+	- Basically, if you crop something, it will still retain its quality

+What makes a better image quality?
+- Attributed to lower noise
+- Better colours
+- Dynamic Range

+Great camera modules:
+- ESP32-CAM

+The good thing about ESP32-CAM:
+- Cost-effective
+- Doesn't take too much dev time
+- Fits right perfectly
+- Option to be coded with the ESP board series

+Cons of ESP32-CAM:
+- Video streaming wasnt the best
+	- The resolution wasnt the best

+Comparing this with the Raspberry Pi Cam V2
+- RP
+	- Image quality - much better due to SONY sensor
+	- 8 MP

+Why is the ESP32-CAM stitll much better?
+- Its compact and wireless
+- Not that complex for this project

+For this project, I would pick a camera that is:
+- Plug and play, fast *development*
+- Has the bare minimum
+- Doesn't have to have manual image control

+Ends there

 Total hours spent: 5 hours

 # Entry #1 - 07-19-25 - Researching more components

+You guessed it!
+More research!

+What is thermal printing?
+- Imagine the receipts, thermal printing is used to print those

+By using the same principle of thermal printers, we can:
+- Print instantly using heat

+Cons of thermal printing
+- They start to fade away
+- Depends on paper

+Thermal Printer vs Inkjet
+- Inkjet
+	- Paper jam
+- Thermal Printers
+	- Embedded Thermal Printer V2.0

+Components - LCD vs OLED Screen - 07-07-25

+Feature focused on: Preview of the camera's printed image

+What is OLED?
+- Display technology that exhibits amazing contrast since the pixels turn off to display black
+- Composed of organic material that emits light when an electric current is applied

+LCD
+- Utilizes a backlight that shines through liquid crystals to create an image
+- Control the amount of light that passes through, dictating the color and brightness of pixels

+Benchmarks

+Contrast ratio and black levels
+- OLED technology outshiens LCD when it comes to this
+- Each pixel on the OLED screen is independently lit,

+LCD
+- On the other hand, LCDs, regardless of backlight technology used, always emit some level of light even when trying to display black, leading a lower contrast ratio

+Lifespan and Burn-in
+- LCD displays are not susceptible to these issues
+- OLED
+	- The organic materials in OLED dipslays can degrade over time
+	- Moreover, if static images are displayed for extended periosd, OLED screens can suffer from burn-in
+		- Where ghost images are permanently imprinted in the screens

+Energy Efficiency
+- Another area where LCDs tend to excel
+	- Generally consume less power than OLEDs when displaying bright or white backgrounds
+	- However, the same cannot be said when dark or black images are on the screen as OLEDs consume less power

+Conclusion:
+- We're gonna use a TFT LCD
+	- Difference between a TFT LCD and a normal one is that its much more robust (TFT LCD) due to new technology

 Total hours spent: 5 hours

 # Entry #2 - 07-22-25 - Researching Power Electronics & Doing the Schematic